penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     this URI, [https://hevodata.com/learn/postgresql-schema/#schema](https://hevodata.com/learn/postgresql-schema/#schema)
     which explains the benefits and use cases for schemas in PostgreSQL.

-To finalize the database setup for Zabbix, we need to configure schema permissions for both the `zabbix-srv` and `zabbix-web` users.
+To finalize the initial database setup for Zabbix, we need to configure schema permissions for both the `zabbix-srv` and `zabbix-web` users.

 First, we create a custom schema named `zabbix_server` and assign ownership to